Enrolling Windows 10 Devices Using Azure AD: Workspace ONE UEM Operational TutorialVMware Workspace ONE UEM 2105 and later

 - Ability to join AAD with the option of using Autopilot as well.

-- Enrolls device into Workspace ONE UEM using a local account.
+- Enrolls device into Workspace ONE UEM using a local Windows account.

-For more information on Workspace ONE Drop Ship Provisioning or Workspace ONE Factory Provisioning, see Factory Provisioning: VMware Workspace ONE Operational Tutorial
+For more information on Workspace ONE Drop Ship Provisioning, see Drop Ship Provisioning: VMware Workspace ONE Operational Tutorial

 Before you can perform the procedures in this tutorial, verify that your system meets the following prerequisites: